-In the twentieth century, particularly during the destruction, chaos, and geo-scrambling of World War I, avant-garde artists began not only to take on the iconography of the map but also to envision themselves in the roles of mapmakers, which is to say, capable of leveraging the authority of the map to change the shape of the world.
+In the 20th Century, particularly during the destruction, chaos, and geoscrambling of World War I, avant-garde artists began not only to take on the iconography of the map but also to envision themselves in the roles of mapmakers, which is to say, capable of leveraging the authority of the map to change the shape of the world.

 The Great War left millions dead, caused the disintegration of four empires, created new nations, such as Yugoslavia and Czechoslovakia, granted independence to others (the Baltic states, Canada, etc.), and brought back old nations, such as Poland.
-During this redrawing of national borders, Tristan Tzara, a central organizer of the Dada art movement, wrote, "The world has gone insane; the artist makes fun of insanity - a gesture very sane, indeed.
-Throw away the old rules.
-Manipulate your chance.
-Dada is a virgin microbe that will get into your brain only in the places where the conventional is not present!"
+During this redrawing of national borders, Tristan Tzara, a central organizer of the Dada art movement, wrote that the world had gone insane and that the artist makes fun of insanity.
 Dada reinforced the project of the artistic avant-garde that had begun more than 50 years earlier: to envision new futures, political utopias, and radical spiritual alternatives to the existing order.
-In their professed ideals, avant-garde projects valorize the new, critique-established forms (of art-making, politics, governance, culture, and class), while seeking to unify or transform art and 'everyday life' in varying degrees.
-In their numerous manifestations since Dada, avant-garde
+In their professed ideals, avant-garde projects valorize the new, critique-established forms (of art making, politics, governance, culture, and class), while seeking to unify or transform art and "everyday life" in varying degrees.
+In their numerous manifestations since Dada, avant-garde projects have consistently been absorbed by the art establishment and upheld as examples of fine art while simultaneously being critiqued as symbolic, bourgeois, homogeneous attempts at social change and revolution.